darbyluv2code/spring-boot-3-project-job-portal-web-app/section-13-appendix/setup-instructions/setup-instructions.md

 ---

-By following these steps, you should be able to build, set up, and run the job portal web application with Java 17, MySQL 8, and the provided source code and SQL scripts.
+By following these steps, you will be able to build, set up, and run the job portal web application with Java 17, MySQL 8, and the provided source code and SQL scripts.

-Let me know if you encounter any issues or need further clarification!
+If you have questions or need tech support, post your questions to the [classroom discussion forum](https://www.udemy.com/course/spring-boot-project-job-portal-web-app/learn/v4/questions).